Skip to main content

 GARDEN_FallPrep1

 Fall is here, and the wearier among us dream of retiring from the garden, hanging up our trowels and putting well-worn garden gloves away.
 Alas, our jobs are far from done.
 There are still tidying, planting and weeding tasks at hand, to keep lawns and gardens healthy and tuck them in snugly for winter’s rest and rebirth.
-We’ve asked local landscape and tree care professionals to weigh in on their early fall gardening agendas.
+We’ve asked local garden and landscape professionals to weigh in on their early fall gardening agendas.

 ASHBY PERROW OF SOUTHERN LANDSCAPE GROUP: “As the temperatures begin to cool, you can start to put your fall planting/transplanting plan into play.
 It’s a great time to divide any perennials that are getting a bit too large.
 Prep your beds for winter time by re-edging, removing spent perennial growth and adding a fresh layer of mulch.
 Add some fall color!
 Plant some seasonal favorites like pansies and ornamental cabbages and kale.”

-CLC suggests aera-vating and overseeding, fall fertilizing, and planting— you can try these out and see what you like best.
+CLC suggests aera-vating and overseeding, fall fertilizing, and planting— especially mums and pansies.

 ADAM PUTNEY OF ACP LANDSCAPING AND LAWNCARE agrees that aera-vating and seeding in September will improve the quality and thickness of the turf.